About The Writer’s Camp Journal

 eISSN: 3068-4056

-All submissions are reviewed by the Camp Director (Editor-in-Chief) of The Writer’s Camp Journal.
-When appropriate, additional review is provided by Associate Editors (Senior Counselors) and Editorial Board Members (Counselors).
-External reviewers will be invited if circumstances warrant it.
+All submissions undergo editorial and peer review.
+Manuscripts are reviewed by the Editor-in-Chief (Camp Director) of The Writer’s Camp Journal and at least one Associate Editor (Senior Counselor) or Editorial Board Member (Counselor).
+External reviewers may be invited if circumstances warrant it.

-All final editorial decisions are made by the Editor-in-Chief.
-Feedback from Associate Editors and Editorial Board Members is carefully considered when making publication decisions.
+All final editorial decisions are made by the Editor-in-Chief, with careful consideration of feedback provided by Associate Editors and Editorial Board Members.

 Editorial decisions include:

-The WCJ uses a curated editorial review process to provide developmental, constructive guidance while upholding scholarly quality.
-Curated peer review is an editor-led process in which reviewers are intentionally selected for their expertise and fit with the manuscript, ensuring high-quality, relevant, and constructive feedback.
+The Writer’s Camp Journal uses a curated editorial review process designed to provide developmental, constructive guidance while maintaining scholarly quality.
+In this editor-led approach, reviewers are intentionally selected for their expertise and fit with the manuscript in order to ensure thoughtful, relevant, and constructive feedback.

 The depth and form of review may vary depending on the article type, author experience, and the editorial purpose of the piece.
-In all cases, the goal is mentoring and support, as well as peer review, so that authors learn from the experience..
+In all cases, the goal is both peer review and mentorship, supporting authors while strengthening the scholarly contribution of the work.

 Editing and Author Approval